jbmadsen/udacity-data-streaming-nano-degree/project-2-evaluate_human_balance/README.md

 The STEDI data science team has configured some real-time data sources using Kafka Connect.
 One of those data sources is Redis.
 When a customer is first assessed in the STEDI application, their record  is added to a sorted set called Customer in redis.
 Redis is running in a docker container on the default redis port (6379).
 There is no redis password configured.
 Redis is configured as a Kafka source, and whenever any data is saved to Redis (including Customer information), a payload is published to the Kafka topic called redis-server.

-- [ ] To connect to the redis instance, from the terminal connect to Redis:
+- [x] To connect to the redis instance, from the terminal connect to Redis:

 ```
-docker exec -it nd029-c2-apache-spark-and-spark-streaming_redis_1 redis-cli
+docker exec -it project-2-evaluate_human_balance_redis_1 redis-cli
 ```

 - [ ] Type: